anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

   <img src="https://github.com/anqitu/NTUOSS-ImageRecognitionWorkshop/blob/master/screenshots/task_0_3_a.png" width="500">
 </p>

-Inside the folder, you will find one /data folder.
-In the /data folder, there are train, test and validation image folders.
+Inside the folder, there are train, test and validation image folders.
 The data here are all downloaded from [Kaggle](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data).
 To allow Keras to use its special API to handle the data downloads directly from the folder, the structure of the project folder must be as following.
 There is a also a model folder containing the models I have trained before this workshop, with a much larger data set (2000 for each class) than what we are using for this workshop.
 To improve the accuracy of the model by training on a larger dataset after this workshop, you can download more images from Kaggle.

 ```
-/data
+/NTUOSS-ImageRecognitionWorkshop-Data
   /train:
     /cat: 2000
     /dog: 2000